Kajak

 13th stage in Serbia 🇷🇸

-Although the scenery is beautiful and it seems like cruising down the Danube would be easy, our palms look like it.
-It's not just calluses, it's open sores and your palms are constantly swollen.
-Sometimes we paddle at least 3 hours on the Danube, which is like a lake - without the benefit of a current - and we spend at least 11 hours kayaking every day, with very short breaks.
+Although the scenery is beautiful and it seems like it would be easy to cruise down the Danube, our palms look like it.
+It's not just calluses, it's open sores and your palms are always swollen.
+Sometimes we paddle at least 3 hours on the Danube, which is like a lake - without the benefit of a current - and we spend at least 11 hours in kayaks every day, with very short breaks.

 This is our dream - and also hard work and perseverance.
 No pain no gain! 🤗